-Your cycle tour starts with a 10-mile ride across the open waters of Tampa Bay on the Courtney Causeway Trail and then on to the canopied Ream Wilson Trail.
+Your cycling tour starts with a 10-mile ride across the open waters of Tampa Bay on the Courtney Causeway Trail and then onto the canopied Ream Wilson Trail.
 We’ll enjoy a bayside picnic before riding into the charming town of Safety Harbor and exploring the brick streets and colorful 1930s bungalows.
-Our night’s lodging at the Safety Harbor Resort and Spa is an acclaimed spa built on the town’s historic natural mineral springs.
+Our lodging for the night at the Safety Harbor Resort and Spa is an acclaimed spa built on the town’s historic natural mineral springs.
 Your day ends with a group dinner out on the town.

-Today begins with a short shuttle from Safety Harbor to the north terminus of the Fred Marquis Pinellas Trail.
+Today begins with a short shuttle from Safety Harbor to the northern terminus of the Fred Marquis Pinellas Trail.
 This Rails-Trails Hall of Fame trail is home to some fabulous trail towns, including the famous Tarpon Springs!
-The ride continues after lunch out to Honeymoon Island State Park where sugar-white sand meets the emerald green water of the Gulf.
+The ride continues after lunch out to Honeymoon Island State Park, where sugar-white sand meets the emerald green water of the Gulf.

 More to explore by bike on our final day, including a slice of wild Florida.
 The first stop is Pass-a-Grille and the shortest Main Street in the U.S. Then the highlight, five interconnected keys where Tampa Bay meets the Gulf.
 From the saddle, you can enjoy 1,000+ acres of mangroves, wetlands, palm hammocks and hardwoods.
 On foot, reach the saltwater lagoon, historic fort and unspoiled beaches bordered by sea oats and dunes.
 Wade out to the off-shore sandbar, look back and take it all in!